-Meeting the challenges of providing security for guests and employees requires a full-time approach.
+Meeting the challenges of providing security for guests and employees requires a fulltime approach.
 Part-time efforts to control crises in a hotel may be shortsighted.
 The following story shows the consequences of not providing adequate security.

-FIGURE 14-2

-The security

-department in a

-hotel works

-closely with the

-front office

-manager.
-Photo

-courtesy of

-Pinkerton

-Security and

-Investigation

-Services.
+Figure 14-2.
+The security department in a hotel works closely with the front office manager.
+(Photo courtesy of Pinkerton Security and Investigation Services.)

-The verdict against Hilton Hotels Corp. in the Tailhook case could have far-reaching implications for hotel liabilities in providing security for guests, according to hospitality legal experts.
+The verdict against Hilton Hotels Corp. in the Tailhook case could have farreaching implications concerning hotel liabilities in providing security for guests, according to hospitality legal experts.
 In this case, former Navy Lt.
 Paula Coughlin sued Hilton for failing to provide adequate security during the Tailhook Association convention at the Las Vegas Hilton in 1991.
 Jurors awarded Coughlin \$1.7 million in compensatory damages and \$5 million in punitive damages.
-Hilton claimed that three security guards were adequate for the 5,000 people at the event.6
+Hilton claimed that three security guards were adequate for the 5,000 people at the event.5 duty not to allow unregistered guests, unauthorized employees, and third parties to gain access to a guest's room."6